-What’s the current status of mobile app usage in 2019?
+What’s the current status of mobile app statistics in 2019?

-According to data from previous years, we know that mobile device usage is on a steady incline.
+According to data from previous years, we know that mobile device app statistics on usage is on a steady incline.
 Year after year, we see new numbers that point to the dominance of mobile — particularly mobile apps — in the world of computer usage.

 For example, a 2017 study found that 87 percent of time spent on mobile happens within mobile apps, with the remaining 13 percent occurring on mobile web.
 And on a broader scale: Since 2017, over half of all website traffic worldwide has occurred from mobile devices.